23 May 2007

 To Sir (Madam) With Love: On Teachers Day

-What do my dear father, my uncle Pak Alang, my mother-in-law, my eldest brother Yeop, my big brother Yang and his wife Kak Yang, my beloved wife, and even my ex (to name a few) have in common?
-Unsure if I should count academics as well, but do enlighten me.
-They are all teachers—remarkable ones at that.
-I hold deep affection for each of them (excluding the ex, rest assured, my dear wife).
+What do my dear father, my uncle Pak Alang, my mother-in-law, my eldest brother Yeop, my big brother Yang and his wife Kak Yang, my beloved wife, and even my ex have in common?
+They are all teachers — remarkable ones at that.
+I hold deep affection for each of them.
+Excluding the ex, of course.
+My wife is reading this.

-On a fine summer day many years ago at Stirling University, a place renowned for its scenic beauty with lochs, glens, and the Trossachs, I encountered a PhD student from Malaysia.
-After exchanging stories about our backgrounds, to my astonishment, he declared, "Your father is the reason I am here.
+On a fine summer day at Stirling University — a place so scenic it makes landscape painters feel inadequate, all lochs and glens and Trossachs — I crossed paths with a PhD student from Malaysia.
+After swapping stories, he looked me in the eye and said, "Your father is the reason I am here.
 I owe him everything."

 15 May 2007